The Seattle Republican: Racial prejudice and closure

 During the early 1900s racial discrimination and violence grew in Seattle and the rest of the country.
 When Horace Cayton wrote against rising racial violence like lynchings and the Ku Klux Klan, he lost white readers and advertisers.
 White newspapers attacked Cayton for his advocacy as well, writing that his opposition to lynching was equal to an argument against protecting white women.
 White competitors also used "racial slurs, personal insults, and political innuendo" according to Richard S. Hobbs, a biographer of the Caytons.

 Threats and lawsuits also affected The Seattle Republican via the Caytons.
 In an early incident, Horace was arrested in 1901 on the orders of Seattle's Chief of Police, W.L.
 Meredith, for his reporting.
 Horace later sued a restaurant that refused to serve him due to his race, but when the suit revealed an earlier conviction against him, it hurt his reputation–regardless of the unfairness of the conviction or the public outcry and governor's pardon he had received.
-During this period, the Caytons were also forced to move out of their prosperous neighborhood into the Central District, like many other Black families, due forced segregation in Seattle.
+During this period, the Caytons were also forced to move out of their prosperous neighborhood into the Central District, like many other Black families, due to forced segregation in Seattle.

 Dropping support from white readers and mounting costs from civil lawsuits forced the newspaper to close.
 The Caytons had managed the paper until 1913.

+Cayton's Weekly/Monthly

 After rebuilding their funds, the Caytons founded Cayton's Weekly in 1916.
 The new paper was aimed more directly at a Black audience, while continuing to portray the accomplishments of Black people and the racial atrocities committed against them.
-The paper closed in 1920.
+It discussed local and national news, and its anti-lynching and civil rights advocacy again provoked backlash in Seattle's non-Black community.
+At the same time, two other Black newspapers grew more popular in Seattle: the Seattle Enterprise and Searchlight.
+Cayton's Weekly stopped in December 1920.
+Horace attempted to continue it as Cayton's Monthly in February 1921, but only published that paper for two months.